This profile is written and maintained by the homeowner, architect, or builder.

 We thought long and hard about how we could change our uncomfortable concrete box into our dream home.

 We raised the roof by 150mm and added a combination of high density polyester batts, Kingspan K10 soffit board and Aircell to achieve R values between 4.5 and 6.0.
-Replacing most windows with timber framed double glazed units, making them smaller and framing the views.
+We replaced most windows with timber framed double glazed units, making them smaller and framing the views.
 We also insulated the inside surface of all external walls with Kingspan K17 insulated plasterboard, all of which has made the house so much more comfortable to live in and now rates at 6.3 stars under the NatHERS scheme and 10 stars under the Scorecard program.

 The 34 year old kitchen was replaced, including an induction cooktop, convection microwave oven and high efficiency dishwasher.
 Low VOC cabinetry, glues, paints and other finishes have been used to minimise off-gassing of harmful chemicals.
-Bathrooms were updated with the bath converted to a rain garden and highly efficient tapware and showerheads saving over 70,000 litres of water each year.
+Bathrooms were updated with the old bath converted to a rain garden and highly efficient toilets, tapware and showerheads saving over 70,000 litres of water each year.

 All lighting has been upgraded to LED, inside and out.